Lesson 1: A Clear Definition of Classical Education

 In this session, Dr. Christopher Perrin gives us a clear definition of classical education, noting how difficult it is to define something with such height, depth, and width, and such a vast history.

-- The Lost Tools of Learning, by Dorothy Sayers (available in essay form here and as an audio recording here)
+- The Lost Tools of Learning, an essay by Dorothy Sayers (available in essay form here and as an audio recording here)

 - Plato: The Great Philosopher Educator by David Diener

 Outline of Session